jruels/elastic/labs/16-filebeat/index.md

 In the file edit `var.paths`  for `access` logs to point to your home directory `var.paths: ["/home/<user>/logs/access*"]`

-Disable `error` logs by changing to look like below
+Disable `error` logs by changing to look like below:
 ```
 # Error logs
   error:
     enabled: false
 ```